burcelee/librarytemplate/README.md

-This is a template that can be used to create desktop applications with SDL and imgui.
+This is a template that can be used to create libraries

 To do this:
 - Download a zip of this repo
 - Rename the root folder
-- Go to "root"/CMakeLists.txt and rename the PROJECT_NAME variable.
+- Go to "root"/CMakeLists.txt and replace instances of librarytemplate
+- Go to include and src and replace librarytemplate.*
 - You're good to go!